akbartus/A-Frame-Occlusion-Component/README.md

 </html>
 ```
 In addition, a sample implementation of occlusion is provided for Three.js.

-Note: When making more complex gltf file as occluder (not plane or other primitives), the component might not work properly.
+<b>Note:</b> When making more complex gltf file serve as occluder (not plane or other primitives), the component might not work properly.
 This issue will be adressed soon.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js